centreon/centreon-documentation/en/graph-views/install-ha.md

 ### Name resolution

-So that the *Centreon MAP HA* cluster can stay in operation in the event of a DNS service breakdown, all the cluster nodes must know each other by name without DNS, using `/etc/hosts`.
+So that the *Centreon-Map HA* cluster can stay in operation in the event of a DNS service breakdown, all the cluster nodes must know each other by name without DNS, using `/etc/hosts`.

 ```bash
 cat >/etc/hosts <<"EOF"